Kong/docs.konghq.com/app/2.1.x/configuration.md

 #### port_maps

-With this configuration parameter you can let the Kong to know about the port from which the packets are forwarded to it.
+With this configuration parameter, you can let the Kong to know about the port from which the packets are forwarded to it.
 This is fairly common when running Kong in a containerized or virtualized environment.

-For example `port_maps=80:8000, 443:8443` instructs Kong that the port 80 is mapped to 8000 (and the port 443 to 8443), where 8000 and 8443 are the ports the Kong is listening to.
+For example, `port_maps=80:8000, 443:8443` instructs Kong that the port 80 is mapped to 8000 (and the port 443 to 8443), where 8000 and 8443 are the ports that Kong is listening to.

-This parameter helps Kong to set proper forwarded upstream HTTP request header or to get proper forwarded port with a Kong PDK (in case other means determining it have failed).
+This parameter helps Kong to set a proper forwarded Upstream HTTP request header or to get the proper forwarded port with a Kong PDK (in case other means to determine it have failed).
 It changes routing by a destination port to route by a port from which packets are forwarded to Kong, and similarly it changes the default plugin log serializer to use the port according to this mapping instead of